vmware-samples/vcenter-event-broker-appliance/docs/site/examples-knative.md

     - item: integration
     - item: notification
     id: kn-pcli-telegram-function
-    description: Function to send a Telegram notification triggered by a vMotion of VM.
+    description: Function to send a Telegram notification triggered by a vMotion of a VM.
     links:
     - language: powercli
       url: "/tree/master/examples/knative/powercli/kn-pcli-telegram"